Epistimio/orion/CONTRIBUTING.md

 - Add as much details as possible!

 ### How to submit changes
 We're grateful you're considering making changes to Oríon!

 To get started, you need to first fork the repository and then create a new branch on your fork where you'll do your changes.

-Once you implemented the changes, submit a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
+Once you implemented the changes, make sure to [rebase](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase) your branch on the latest Oríon's *develop* branch and finally submit a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
 All changes to Oríon are done through PRs, where they will be peer-reviewed and checked against our continuous integration system to ensure the quality of the code base.

 During this processs keep in mind to:
 - Set a descriptive and short branch name